ylxfda/SegVol-yl/README.md

 [How to use our pre-trained ViT as your model encoder](https://github.com/BAAI-DCAI/SegVol/blob/main/documents/pretrained_vit.md).

 ### Datasets involved
-🚀The 25 processed datasets are being uploaded to [ModelScope/魔搭社区](https://www.modelscope.cn/datasets/GoodBaiBai88/M3D-Seg/summary) and [HuggingFace](https://huggingface.co/datasets/GoodBaiBai88/M3D-Seg).
+🌟The 25 processed datasets are being uploaded to [ModelScope/魔搭社区](https://www.modelscope.cn/datasets/GoodBaiBai88/M3D-Seg/summary) and [HuggingFace](https://huggingface.co/datasets/GoodBaiBai88/M3D-Seg).

 Links to the original datasets: